Gil-Aluminum/unit6/README.md

 *extra credit changes are in the end of styles.css*

 changes preformed were making each btn of linkedin github and twitter rounded, and using a color picker changing each one of their background color to the signature color of it's site.

+Not a css change, but I made my profile picture clickable so it will also link to my about page.